-Figure .
-UEQ results from UEQ in sign language for virtual interpreter
+Figure 17.
+UEQ SSL results for virtual interpreter

-The UEQ_Data_Analysis_Tool also includes embedded tools for detecting data inconsistencies and calculating scale consistencies.
+The UEQ Data Analysis Tool also includes embedded tools for detecting data inconsistencies and for calculating scale consistencies.
 Data inconsistencies are reported when differences between the best and the worst answer values on the same scale exceed 3 points.
-If such a difference would appear in three or more scales, that participant’s data is marked as critically suspicious and should be eliminated.
-For both experiments no critically suspicious data was detected, however some minor inconsistencies were identified, with a maximum of one inconsistency per user.
-Most inconsistencies were identified in Dependability scale.
+If such a difference appears in three or more scales, the participant’s data is marked as critically suspicious and should be eliminated.
+For both experiments 3 cases of critically suspicious data were detected and consequentially eliminated from the analysis.
+Most inconsistencies were identified in the Dependability scale.

-The scale consistency is checked against the whole scale by calculating an average of correlation of all answers in UEQ scale with Cronbach’s Alpha-Coefficient and Gutman’s Lambda2 Coefficient.
+The scale consistency is checked against the whole scale by calculating an average of correlation of all answers in the UEQ scale with Cronbach’s Alpha-Coefficient and Gutman’s Lambda2 Coefficient.
 Cronbach’s Alpha-Coefficient is calculated as: